Back to home

 Linking applications with CTB

-CTB receives all of its information through GET queries in the URL so it is simple for other applications to link into it.
+CTB receives all of its information through GET queries in the URL so it is simple for other applications to link directly to the results page.

 period &period=YR